DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: Evaluation

 where $R_P$ denotes the set of requests that satisfy pattern $P$.
-An overlap of 1 indicates redundancy as all the patterns identify the same subset of requests.
+The numerator of \eqqref{eq:overlap} denotes the number of requests that are satisfied by at least two distinct patterns $P_1, P_2\in S$, while the denominator denotes the number of requests that are satisfied by at least one pattern $P\in S$.
+An overlap of 1 indicates redundancy as all the requests are satisfied by at least two patterns.
 On the other hand, an overlap of 0 means that each pattern in the set identifies a distinct subset of requests, and therefore a distinct system behavior.
-Note that we do not consider overlap in our prior analysis since $Q_{prec}$, $Q_{rec}$, $Q_{F1}$ use as ground-truth the set of requests assigned to ADCs, which (by construction) is composed by two distinct subsets, namely $R_{A_1}$ and $R_{A_2}$.\\ To give a better idea to the reader on how \toolName can support performance analysis, we also qualitatively analyze the results.
-In particular, the first author manually analyze the \emph{patterns} provided by \toolName to assess to what extent they are helpful when trying to understand the latency behavior of the case study system.
-Patterns providing an F1-score lower than 0.6 are excluded by this analysis.
-For each pattern, the first author randomly sample 10 requests identified by the pattern and compare them against 10 random requests showing latency smaller than $L_{SLO}$.
-Requests are compared using the trace comparison tool\footnote{Jaeger trace comparison \url{https://bit.ly/3Jn6p2L}} and the trace visualization tool\footnote{Jaeger trace page \url{https://bit.ly/3u5Bt0s}} of Jaeger.
-The traces and patterns are also cross-related to the source code of the system to better understand the system behavior.
+Note that we do not consider overlap in our prior analysis since $Q_{prec}$, $Q_{rec}$, $Q_{F1}$ use as ground-truth the set of requests assigned to ADCs, which (by construction) is composed by two distinct subsets, namely $R_{A_1}$ and $R_{A_2}$.

-As performance measurements are prone to confounding factors~\cite{Curtsinger2013, Maricq2018, Mytkowicz2009}, we run our experiments on a dedicated environment while controlling as many sources of variability as possible.
-The generation of datasets and the experimentation of techniques are performed on a bare-metal machine~\cite{Arif2018} running Linux Ubuntu 18.04.2 LTS on a dual Intel Xeon CPU E5-2650 v3 at 2.30GHz, with a total of 40 cores and 80GB of RAM.
-All non-mandatory background processes except ssh are disabled, and we ensured that no other users interacted with the dedicated machine during our experiments.
-Furthermore, in each load testing session, we discard performance data collected during the first 30 seconds to avoid performance fluctuations due to system warmup.